We use cookies to optimize our website & deliver you the best service

 ]

-If you have no history of anaphylaxis (severe allergic reaction leading to difficulty breathing), you can come in to donate.
+If you have no history of anaphylaxis (a severe allergic reaction leading to difficulty breathing), you can come in to donate.
 It's worth noting that iodine, which can be present in some medical products, may contain traces of shellfish, posing a potential risk of cross-contamination.
-However, for milder allergies, we have alternative options available.
-It's advisable to discuss your specific situation with our staff when you come in for donation.
+However, for milder allergies, alternative options are available.
+It is advisable to discuss your specific situation with our staff when you come in for donation.

 Can I donate while taking a blood thinner?